dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 >[!danger] Depends:

+Key concept is to represent the current chain tree as a single large JS object, and provide a mechanism to eject stale parts, or load needed parts from the [[App Complex]]

 Building a GUI application in react is best done as props passed down from the top.
 Fundamentally a Reactive GUI application represents a snapshot of state, even tho that state may have been assembled from present and past state.
-And so, the engine would build and maintain a large object that gets dropped down via props,
+And so, the engine would build and maintain a large JS object that gets dropped down via props,

 The UI data binding can specify what type of sync it would like for different paths in the app, such as collections being fully synced, or on demand, permitting lazy load apps.